alsonleej/tp/docs/DeveloperGuide.md

     Use case ends

  - 2c.
 Invalid name characters \
-    FirstImpressions throws error "Names should only contain alphabetic characters, spaces, apostrophes, hyphens, and slashes" \
+    FirstImpressions throws error "Names should not be blank and should only contain letters, spaces, apostrophes ('), hyphens (-), and slashes (/)." \
     Use case ends

  - 2d.
 Too many tags \